pykaldi/pykaldi/README.md

 ## Installation

 To install PyKaldi from source, follow the steps given below.
+If you would like to use PyKaldi inside a Docker container instead, follow the instructions in the `docker` folder.

 ### Step 1: Clone PyKaldi Repository and Create a New Python Environment